The Ultimate Showdown: Lab Grown Diamonds and Moissanite

 So moissanite enjoys a two decade lead in consumer awareness and availability.
 But now boasting identical optics and durability, lab diamonds are set to rapidly catch up in coming years as innovation continues optimizing sustainable luxury and affordability.

 While the average consumer struggles to tell them apart, each stone has slight distinguishing characteristics visible under microscopic inspection.
-Trained gemologists leverage insights into their composition and properties.
+Trained gemologists leverage insights into their composition and properties of the difference between lab-grown princess-cut diamond rings and moissanite to make an informed choice.

 Mined diamonds showcase irregularities like inclusions, blemishes and crystal strains forged by haphazard geological turmoil before being cut.
 Lab diamonds and moissanite both form artificially as precision-grow that unmarked by this unpredictable turbulence.
 So they review as internally flawless.